Polish Museum, Rapperswil: Eviction

 The Polish government had been unable to prevent the Museum's eviction.
 According to Kazimierz Ujazdowski, a member of Poland's Sejm (parliament) and former Polish Minister of Culture, the eviction could have been prevented.
 Ujazdowski told Poland's Radio Maryja: "The response of Poland's government was too late and too lackadaisical."

 Until June 2022 it was not known where the Polish Museum's collections would be moved to.
 It was then agreed, after a belated intervention by the Polish government which bought the new site on the lakeside, that the collection will be moving in the next two years, to the former Schwanen Hotel.

+On July 1, 2022, Piotr Gliński, then Minister of Culture and National Heritage, signed a letter of intent under which the Polish Cultural Foundation “Libertas,” owner of the artifacts to be exhibited at the facility, and the Society of Friends of the Polish Museum in Rapperswil were to organize a new institution in cooperation with the ministry.
+On October 4, 2024, the minister, Hanna Wróblewska, informed both institutions that she was withdrawing from the project to co-run the Polish Museum in Switzerland, citing as the reason “the challenges currently faced by the Polish state resulting from financial and geopolitical conditions”.